 Photos 1: Our Lady Queen of Peace, Effin Photo 2: St Patricks Church, Garrienderk

-I’ve come accross the following article written in the 1840’s from the O’Donovans survey of Limerick.
-It describes the old ruined church which can be still seen in the old Effin Graveyard, and describes some of the holy wells in the area which I’ve talked about in another post.
+The following article was written in the 1840s from the O’Donovans survey of Limerick. describes the old ruined church which can be still seen in the old Graveyard in Effin, and describes some of the holy wells in the area which I’ve talked about in another post.

 The ruins of an old church are situated in Effin Townland.
 It consisted of two apartments (nave and choir); the east and west gables, the north wall of the nave and twenty two feet in length of the south wall of it at the west end are razed all to the foundation.
 About fifeen feet in height of the middle gable yet remains.
 The choir was thirty feet and twenty two feet eight inches.
 The nave measured fifty three feet and was equal with the choir in breadth.
 At the distance of three feet ten inches from the east gable, there is placed on the south wall a quadrangular window which measures three and a half feet by two and a half feet on the inside.
 It measures on the outside two feet five and a. half inches in height and seven inches at the top and eight inches it the bottom in breadth.
 The quadrangular is its form on both sides, lamely inside and outside.
 It is built with chiselled brown stones.